Equals182/eqFTP/README.md

 * Downloading -- On double click you can download file to edit
 * Uploading -- You can upload files on save
 * FTP Connection Manager -- You can manage all your connections in single window
 * Queue -- You can queue lots of files and then upload them with one click.
-It also allows to develop directory uploading and syncronisation in future

-This extension created on base of https://github.com/theproducer/brackets-ftp.
+This extension created on base of [Brackets FTP](https://github.com/theproducer/brackets-ftp).
 Actually I rewrote almost everything, but still.

 Inspired by Dreamweaver's FTP implementation.
 First you create new connection in manager, next you connect, download file, edit, save and it's uploads automatically.